esyede/rakit/packages/docs/data/hooks.md

 > The `first()` method will still run all listeners owned by the event, but only the first response will be returned.

-While the `Hook::until()` method will run all listeners owned by the event, and will return the first response that is not `NULL`.
+While the `Hook::until()` method will run the listeners owned by the event one by one, and stops as soon as one of them returns a response that is not `NULL`, returning that response.

 #### Firing an event and getting the first non-NULL response: